choria-legacy/marionette-collective/website/reference/plugins/application.md

  * Installation and packaging of plugins is complex

-We've attempted to address these concerns by creating a single point of access for all applications - the _mc_ script - with unified help, error reporting and option parsing.
+We've attempted to address these concerns by creating a single point of access for all applications - the _mco_ script - with unified help, error reporting and option parsing.

 Below you can see the single executable system in use:

 {% highlight console %}
-$ mc
+$ mco
 The Marionette Collective version 1.1.1

-/usr/sbin/mc: command (options)
+/usr/bin/mco: command (options)

 Known commands: rpc filemgr inventory facts ping find help
 {% endhighlight %}

 {% highlight console %}
-$ mc help
+$ mco help
 The Marionette Collection version 1.1.1

   facts           Reports on usage for a specific fact